 Relationship Building: We’ve been led to believe that having a relationship encourages buy-in to new ideas.
-But it’s a conundrum: polite as an interaction appears or how necessary our message, we can’t build a relationship with folks with divergent Beliefs, or fight their automatic filters that react to us immediately, regardless of the efficacy of the information.
-In other words, ‘pushing in’ doesn’t work, even if our data and intent are accurate.
-We might have a superficial connection, but not a relationship; ‘making nice’ does not constitute a relationship, or engender change or trust.
+But it’s a conundrum: polite as an interaction appears or how necessary our message, we can’t easily build a relationship with folks with divergent Beliefs, or fight their automatic filters that react to us immediately.
+In other words, “pushing in” doesn’t work, even if our data and intent are accurate, and even if we think we have a relationship that entitles us to ‘share.’
+We might have a superficial connection, but not a relationship; “making nice” does not constitute a relationship, or engender change or trust.

-Information: Our chosen vehicle to ‘get in’ is often with information that we believe to be rational and appropriate, without accounting for how it will be perceived by the filters our CPs hear it through.
-Sometimes, with the best will in the world, our brilliant attempt to share the ‘right’ data inadvertently tells our CP that they’re wrong (and we’re right).
-When we try to motivate, push, share, persuade, etc. we fail to realize that our CPs only understand our intent to the degree it matches their Beliefs, as well as how their listening filters translate it for them, regardless of its efficacy.
-So with the best will in the world, with folks who might really need what we’ve got to share, we aren’t heeded.
+Information: As influencers we often attempt to “get in” with the information we assume our CPs need, without accounting for how it will be perceived.
+Sometimes the “right” data inadvertently tells our CP that they’re wrong (and we’re right).
+We fail to realize that our CPs only understand our intent to the degree it matches their Beliefs, or how their listening filters translate it for them.
+With the best will in the world, even with good data to help folks who need what we’ve got to share, we aren’t heeded.

-Clear Communication: We all think we communicate clearly, yet we’re not as effective as we think given our CPs filters that end up preventing our ‘risky’ data from being heard accurately.
-Certainly we believe we’re choosing the ‘right’ words and approach to convey our intent.
-Yet our message is accepted only by those with similar Beliefs and resisted by the very people who need our information the most.
+Clear Communication: We all think we communicate clearly, yet we’re not as effective speaking in ‘Other’s language’ given our CPs unconscious, biased listening filters that end up preventing our “risky” data from being heard accurately.
+Certainly we believe we’re choosing the “right” words and approach to convey our intent.
+Yet our message is heard accurately only by those with similar Beliefs and resisted by the very people who need our information the most.

 FACILITATING TRUST THROUGH QUESTIONS

-I’ve developed a new form of question (Facilitative Questions) that teaches others to scan their internal state to consider if it’s important to potentially reprioritize their hierarchy.
-These questions are unbiased, systemic, formulated with specific wording, in a specific order, down the steps of change.
-They also take our CPs from defending their status quo into a Witness state to take a neutral, unbiased look at the status quo to notice if it’s still operating excellently, and consider change if there might be a more congruent path.
+I’ve developed a new form of question (Facilitative Questions) that teaches others to scan their own internal state.
+These questions are unbiased, systemic, formulated with specific wording, in a specific order, and based on systemic brain change, not information gathering.
+They also take our CPs into a Witness state, beyond their automatic responses, and from which they can have a neutral, unbiased look at their status quo to notice if it’s operating excellently, and consider change if there might be a more congruent path.

 Conventional: Do you think it’s time for a haircut? or Why do you wear your hair that way?

-By using this type of question down the steps of internal change, we offer a route for the CP to discover their own best answer that aligns with their Beliefs and engenders trust.
+By using this type of question we offer a route for the CP to discover their own best answer that aligns with their Beliefs and engenders trust.
 No push, no need for a specific response.
-Serving another to discover their own Excellence.
+Serving another by helping them discover their own Excellence.

-I designed these questions as part of my Buying Facilitation® model, a generic change facilitation model (often used in sales) that enables others to reconfigure their Hierarchy of Beliefs, and enable congruent change.
+I designed these questions as part of my Buying Facilitation® model, a generic change facilitation model (often used in sales) that enables congruent change.
 Sounds a bit wonky, I know, and it’s certainly not conventional.
+But worth researching.
+I’ve trained large numbers of sales folks and coaches over the past 40 years against control groups and consistently have a 40% success rate.
 When we facilitate our CPs down their path to conscious choice, we